poee/lol/content/collections/pages/about.md

 Did you know that you have a lopsided pineal gland?
 <br><br>Well, probably you do have one, and it’s unfortunate because lopsided Pineal Glands have perverted the Free Spirit of Humanity, and subverted Life into a frustrating, unhappy and hopeless mess.
 <br><br>Fortunately, you have before you a guide that will show you how to discover your salvation fnord through
-<span class="scaps">Eris, the Goddess of Confusion</span>.
+~~Eris, the Goddess of Confusion~~.
 It will advise you how to balance your Pineal Gland and reach spiritual Illumination. <br>And it will teach you how to turn your miserable mess into a beautiful, joyful, and splendid one.
-Your very liff depends on it.
+Do you believe that?

 <blockquote>
 POEE is one manifestation of